 This beautiful stretch of Ontario is entirely linked by water – from Cornwall on the St. Lawrence River to Lake Ontario’s Kingston and on to Belleville on the Bay of Quinte.
 There’s also the Rideau Canal and thousands of other lakes and rivers dotted throughout.
-With all this water, we’ve mastered how to have a whole lotta fun on it and in it.
+During the winter, as ice forms and snow falls, the beauty of the waterways is transformed into a magical sight.

 The Great Waterway, known for clear blue lakes is set among vacation amenities and destinations; making South Eastern Ontario the best place for boating.
 Rent a boat and travel at your own pace.
 See history filled shorelines from a different perspective as you sail past.
 Houseboat rentals are all about relaxing on a broad deck in the sun and jumping into clear, fresh water to cool off.

 Take a trip through history and cruise the 1000 Islands or the UNESCO-recognized Rideau Canal.
 If speed is your thing, pick up the pace and take-in the 1000 Islands Poker Run.
 The gusts off Lake Ontario make Sandbanks Provincial Park an ideal spot to trim the jib for some of the best recreational sail boating in Ontario.

 No trip to The Great Waterway is complete without seeing the 1000 Islands on the water.
 The 1000 Islands – tiny tree-covered islets and mansion covered islands – are a place like no other.
 Set like jewels between Kingston and Gananoque, Ontario on the St. Lawrence River, they invite boaters to come and discover hidden coves and beaches where buccaneers once sailed.
 A must-see is the opulent Boldt Castle on Heart Island, worth circling past before docking to take in all the architectural features, including a stone arch and gazebo.